 After several restless years of gathering no moss, in 1919 the Thompson family rolled to a stop in Fort Worth.
 The Thompsons lived on the East Side, first on Handley Drive, then on Rosedale, then on Lancaster Avenue in a big house that Mr. Thompson built near Tandy Lake.
 In 1920 young Jim caddied at Glen Garden Country Club and enrolled at Poly High School.
 In 1921 he worked as a copyboy for the new newspaper in town: the Fort Worth Press.

-This sketch in the 1921 Poly High yearbook shows the first Poly school that Jim Thompson attended: the 1907 building located on Nashville Avenue where William James Junior High is today.
-Samuel Selkirk Dillow was head of the Polytechnic independent school district.
+These pages from the 1921 Poly High yearbook show a sketch of the first Poly school that Jim Thompson attended: the 1907 building located on Nashville Avenue about where William James Junior High is today.
+Below are the Polytechnic school district’s administrators.
+Samuel Selkirk Dillow was head of the school district.

 When the Thompsons arrived in Fort Worth in 1919 the west Texas oilfields had been booming for two years; Prohibition was still one year in the future.
 In Fort Worth the senior James Thompson dabbled in various ventures, including drilling oil wells and speculating in the stock market.
 He made a lot of money but lost it.
 By 1923 the Thompsons were broke.